tjmcs/dn-kafka/docs/Deployment-Scenarios.md

 In closing, this section showed how a single `ansible-playbook` command could be used to deploy a three-node Kafka cluster from a static inventory file, provided that there was already a Zookeeper ensemble up and running in the same network.

 ## Scenario #3: deploying a Kafka cluster via dynamic inventory
-In this section we will repeat the multi-node cluster deployment that we just showed in the previous scenario, but we will use the dynamic inventory scripts provided in the [common-utils](../common-utils) submodule to control the deployment of our Kafka cluster to an AWS or OpenStack environment rather than relying on a static inventory file.
+In this section we will repeat the multi-node cluster deployment that we just showed in the previous scenario, but we will use the `build-app-host-groups` role that is provided in the [common-roles](../common-roles) submodule to control the deployment of our Kafka cluster (and integration of that cluster with an external Zookeeper ensemble) in an AWS or OpenStack environment rather than relying on a static inventory file.

 To accomplish this, the we have to: